LeoRiether/leoriether.github.io/content/posts/2024-04-19-vim-macros.md

 nmap Q @qj
 ```

-That's it!
-It just runs the macro `q` and goes down a line.
-And honestly I'm
+And that's it!
+The most important mapping in my config!
+It just runs the macro
-thinking about changing it to map to `@q` only and it would still be the most
+`q` and goes down a line.
+Honestly I'm thinking about changing it to map to
-important mapping in my config.
-Let me explain.
+`@q` only and it would still be the most important mapping in my config.
+Let me
+explain.

 ## The Problems With Macros